af/envalid/README.md

 // and/or filtering that you specified with cleanEnv(). env.ADMIN_EMAIL     // -> 'admin@example.com'

-// Envalid parses NODE_ENV automatically, and provides the follwong
+// Envalid parses NODE_ENV automatically, and provides the following
 // shortcut (boolean) properties for checking its value: env.isProduction    // true if NODE_ENV === 'production'
 env.isTest          // true if NODE_ENV === 'test'